exceptionless/Website/2016-08-01-real-time-app-configuration-event-settings.md

 #### Scenario 2

-Here we already limited our log events to errors, but now we&#8217;re troubleshooting a specific issue with authentication (let&#8217;s say we&#8217;re using the AuthController API), so we want to look at the trace messages coming through.
-We can override any general minimum log levels that we&#8217;ve defined by setting a level for a specific log source.
+Here we already limited our log events to errors, but now we're troubleshooting a specific issue with authentication (let's say we're using the AuthController API), so we want to look at the trace messages coming through.
+We can override any general minimum log levels that we've defined by setting a level for a specific log source.
 So, all we would do is add the `@@log:*AuthController` key with value `Trace`!
-Then, when the bug&#8217;s fixed, turn it off as needed.
+Then, when the bug's fixed, turn it off as needed.

 #### Scenario 3

 This is the cool one.
-Here you are wanting to, let&#8217;s say, pass a value for a setting in your app that turns something on or off without having to re-deploy everything.
+Here you are wanting to, let's say, pass a value for a setting in your app that turns something on or off without having to re-deploy everything.
 This is super easy to accomplish all we need to do is create a setting which will control our feature!
-Let&#8217;s assume we have have a feature flag to show a welcome screen.
+Let's assume we have have a feature flag to show a welcome screen.
 We will name this feature flag `enableWelcomeScreen` and create a new configuration setting respectively with a value of `true` (_You can change this value at any time_).
 These changes will be pushed based on the above &#8220;How Project Settings Work&#8221; section automatically, all we have to do is check the setting as shown below.

 #### C#